-- Ensure global regulatory controls (e.g., Dodd-Frank) and internal credit policy requirements are adhered to across the end to end ratings process
+- Responsible for application of global regulatory controls (e.g., Dodd-Frank) and internal credit policy requirements are adhered to across the end-to-end credit ratings process

-- Continue to develop knowledge of financial instruments, policies, methodology updates and any related business practices and other tasks/functions as required
+- Continue to develop knowledge of financial instruments, policy, credit rating methodology updates, and any related business practices

-- Familiarity with debt capital markets preferred (e.g. coursework and/or relevant work experience) with prior experience in reviewing financial/legal documentation Willing to accept new challenges and demonstrates flexibility with last minute changes in commitments and deadlines and has the ability to prioritize tasks accordingly
+- Willing to accept new challenges and demonstrate flexibility with last minute changes in commitments and deadlines and has ability to prioritize tasks accordingly

-- Demonstrates strong knowledge of MS programs including: Outlook, Word, Excel and PowerPoint
+- Demonstrates strong knowledge of Microsoft programs including Outlook, Word, Excel, and PowerPoint

 Moody's is an equal opportunity employer.
 All qualified applicants will receive consideration for employment without regard to race, color, sex, gender, age, religion, national origin, citizen status, marital status, physical or mental disability, military or veteran status, sexual orientation, gender identity, gender expression, genetic information, or any other characteristic protected by law.
 Moody's also provides reasonable accommodation to qualified individuals with disabilities in accordance with applicable laws.
 If you need to inquire about a reasonable accommodation, or need assistance with completing the application process, please email email@example.com..
 This contact information is for accommodation requests only, and cannot be used to inquire about the status of applications.